XOOMAR

 The surface story is simple: Starling Bank is cutting about 130 jobs.
 The deeper signal is sharper.
 A digital-only bank that already operates without a branch-heavy cost base is still looking for more efficiency inside its core banking and technology teams.

-Starling said it had completed some major projects and had begun using artificial intelligence across more of its operations.
+Starling said it had completed some major projects and had begun using artificial intelligence — a term explained in our AI glossary — across more of its operations.
 The company also said it wants to simplify its structure and reduce duplicate roles.

 “While we are continuing to hire tech and AI engineers, we recently told colleagues that we are changing parts of our banking team structure to simplify how we operate, reduce instances of duplication, and drive further product delivery at pace.”